kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 :::: fs-xs
-Introductory — Choosing a Dragoman — Djebel Mokattam — The Nile Steamer — The Mecca Caravan — Sail for Syria — A Poor Traveller — Struck by Lightning — Syrian Sloughs and Storms — The River Kishon — Arrival at Jerusalem — An Idea worked out — ߵVive la Mer Morte!ߴ — Jericho — We fall among Thieves — The Jordan Valley — Capture of a Standard-bearer — Ferry of the Jordan.<br /><br />
+Introductory — Choosing a Dragoman — Djebel Mokattam — The Nile Steamer — The Mecca Caravan — Sail for Syria — A Poor Traveller — Struck by Lightning — Syrian Sloughs and Storms — The River Kishon — Arrival at Jerusalem — An Idea worked out — ❛Vive la Mer Morte!❜ — Jericho — We fall among Thieves — The Jordan Valley — Capture of a Standard-bearer — Ferry of the Jordan.<br /><br />
 ::::